 Collaboration Between Procurement and Legal in Managing Suppliers

 Managing suppliers is a critical function of both procurement and legal.
 Collaboration between these two functions is essential to ensure that suppliers meet legal requirements and that the organization is protected from legal risk.
 Procurement can help identify potential suppliers and evaluate their capabilities and suitability for the organization’s needs.
 Legal can then work with procurement to ensure that the necessary legal requirements are included in the supplier agreements.
-Effective collaboration between procurement and legal can also help mitigate legal risks related to supplier relationships.
+Effective collaboration between these 2 departments can also help mitigate legal risks related to supplier relationships.
 For example, legal can provide guidance on anti-corruption laws and ensure that supplier agreements include appropriate provisions to manage these risks.

 Procurement’s Involvement in Legal Risk Management